 1. It is a very worthwhile cause affecting everybody, and cancer researchers believe that we can find a cure for cancer in our lifetime!
 Every day, in Canada alone, more than 500 people will be told that they have cancer.
 Just to get that message is an awful thing as they ponder their fate and what they will be facing in the coming months and possibly years.
 Every day, in Canada alone, more than 200 people die from this terrible disease.
 Two out of every five Canadians will get some form of cancer during their lifetime.
 Those are terrible statistics for just one disease, even though it comes in many forms.
 With that many people affected it is a certainty that everyone will be touched by this disease at some point in their lives.

-Hence we agree to be the title sponsor for this event, which will be held at the Old Mill Restaurant in Toronto on May 31st.
+Hence we agree to be a sponsor for this event, which will be held at the Old Mill in Toronto on June 1st.
 (There are a few tickets left so go out and enjoy a great evening, support a great cause and have some fun).
 For more details on the event and to buy tickets you could visit the Fight to End Cancer website.

 Find Canada’s top hot jobs, updated in real-time!
 Visit Eagle’s Job Centre!

 Have you tried Eagle’s (very cost effective) VirtualRecruiter service?